eclipse-vertx/vert.x/new/ruby_web_tutorial.md

 3. If Ok, then send an order confirmation
 4. Send back a confirmation to the client side.

-Copy the following into your editor and save it as `order_mgr.js` in your tutorial top-level directory.
+Copy the following into your editor and save it as `order_mgr.rb` in your tutorial top-level directory.

-    load('vertx.js');
+    require('vertx')
+    require('json')

-    var eb = vertx.EventBus;
+    eb = Vertx::EventBus
-    var log = vertx.getLogger();

-    var handler = function(order, replier) {
+    address = "demo.orderMgr"

+    id = eb.register_handler(address) do |message|
+      order = message.body
-      log.info('Received order in order manager ' + JSON.stringify(order));
+      puts "Received order in order manager #{JSON.generate(order)}" sessionID = order['sessionID']
-      var sessionID = order.sessionID;
-      eb.send('demo.authMgr.validate', { sessionID: sessionID }, function(reply) {
+      eb.send('demo.authMgr.validate', { 'sessionID' => sessionID }) do |reply|
-        if (reply.status === 'ok') {
-          // Get the email address for the order var username = reply.username;
-          eb.send('demo.persistor', {action:'findone', collection:'users', matcher: {username: username}},
-            function(reply) {
-              if (reply.status === 'ok') {
-                replier({status: 'ok'});
+        if reply.body['status'] == 'ok'
+          username = reply.body['username']
+          eb.send('demo.persistor',
+                  {'action' => 'findone', 'collection' => 'users',
+                  'matcher'=> {'username' => username}}) do |reply|
+              if reply.body['status'] == 'ok'
+                message.reply({'status' => 'ok'})
-              } else {
+              else
-                log.warn('Failed to persist order');
+                puts 'Failed to persist order'
-              }
-            });
+              end
+            end
-        } else {
+        else
-          // Invalid session id
+          # Invalid session id
-          log.warn('invalid session id');
-        }
-      });
-    }

-    var address = "demo.orderMgr";
-    eb.registerHandler(address, handler);

-    function vertxStop() {
-      eb.unregisterHandler(address, handler);
-    }
+          puts 'invalid session id'
+        end
+      end
+    end

+    def vertx_stop
+      eb.unregister_handler(id)
+    end

 The order manager verticle registers a handler on the address `demo.orderMgr`.
+When any message arrives on the event bus a `Message` object is passed to the handler.

-When an order message arrives in the handler the first thing it does is log out the order, then it sends another message to the authentication manager to validate if the user is logged in, given their session id (which is passed in the order message).
+The actual order is in the `body` attribute of the message.
+When an order message arrives the first thing it does is print the order to stdout, then it sends a message to the authentication manager to validate if the user is logged in, given their session id (which is passed in the order message).

-If the user was logged in ok, the order is persisted using the MongoDB persistor.
+If the user was logged in ok, the order is then persisted using the MongoDB persistor.
 If that returns ok, we send back a message to the client

-    if (reply.status === 'ok') {
-        replier({status: 'ok'});
-    }
+    if reply.status == 'ok'
+        order.reply({'status': 'ok'})
+    end

-All message handlers when invoked receive a second argument.
-This is a replier function which can be invoked to send back a reply to the sender of the message.
+All messages have a `reply` function which can be invoked to send back a reply to the sender of the message.
 In other words, it's an implementation of the *request-response* pattern.

-We'll also need to add another accepted match on the SockJSBridge config in `web_server.js` to tell it to let through orders:
+We'll also need to add another accepted match on the SockJSBridge config in `web_server.rb` to tell it to let through orders:

-    // Let through orders posted to the order manager {
+    # Let through orders posted to the order manager
+    {
-      address : 'demo.orderMgr'
+      'address' => 'demo.orderMgr'
     }

 So, it should look like:

-    new vertx.SockJSBridge(server, {prefix : '/eventbus'},
+    Vertx::SockJSBridge.new(@server, {'prefix' => '/eventbus'},
       [
-        // Allow calls to get static album data from the persistor {
+        # Allow calls to get static album data from the persistor
+        {
-          address : 'demo.persistor',
+          'address' => 'demo.persistor',
-          match : {
+          'match' => {
-            action : 'find',
+            'action' => 'find',
-            collection : 'albums'
+            'collection' => 'albums'
           }
         },
-        // Allow user to login
+        # Allow user to login
         {
-          address : 'demo.authMgr.login'
+          'address' => 'demo.authMgr.login'
         },
-        // Let through orders posted to the order manager {
+        # Let through orders posted to the order manager
+        {
-          address : 'demo.orderMgr'
+          'address' => 'demo.orderMgr'
         }
-      ]
-    );
+      ])

+We'll also have to add a line to `app.rb` to load the `order_mgr.rb` verticle, just before the web server is started:

+    # Start the order manager

+    Vertx.deploy_verticle('order_mgr.rb')

 Ok, let's take a look at the client side code which sends the order.